Is Your Website Costing You Staff? The Ultimate 10-Minute Recruitment Audit

 Audit Step 4: Local Visibility & The 'Google for Jobs' Check

 It doesn’t matter how slick your application form is if the right candidates never see it.
-To stop wasting budget on low-quality leads, your website must act as a local gravity well for your hospitality talent brand.
-It should pull in talent searching for ‘chef jobs near me’ or ‘waiting staff Birmingham’ directly through organic search results.
+To stop wasting budget on low-quality leads, your website must act as a local gravity well for your hospitality talent brand — pulling in people searching for ‘chef jobs near me’ or ‘waiting staff Birmingham’ directly through organic search.

 Maximising Local Discovery